Glen Nevis

 Glen Nevis (Gleann Nibheis) is a glen in Lochaber, Highland, Scotland, with Fort William at its foot.
 It is bordered to the south by the Mamore range, and to the north by the highest mountains in the British Isles: Ben Nevis, Càrn Mor Dearg, Aonach Mòr, and Aonach Beag.
 It is home to one of the three highest waterfalls in Scotland, Steall Falls, where the Allt Coire a'Mhail joins the Water of Nevis in the glen.
 Below the waterfall is a steeply walled and impressive gorge.
 The scenic beauty of the glen has led to its inclusion in the Ben Nevis and Glen Coe National Scenic Area, one of 40 such areas in Scotland.
 Several films have been shot in Glen Nevis, including some scenes from the Harry Potter movies, Highlander, Highlander III: The Sorcerer, Braveheart and Rob Roy.

 A public road runs for 10 km up the Glen, becoming single track after 7 km.
 There is a hotel, Scottish Youth Hostels Association hostel, and campsite at the bottom of the glen, near Fort William, and a small hamlet further up at Achriabhach.

 From the car park at the end of the Glen Nevis road, a path continues through a gorge.
 After a scramble up this rocky path, the view opens up and the path leads into the peaceful upper glen.
 A wire bridge crosses to the base of the waterfall.
-Rebuilt by the famous engineer Tom Russell while a member of the Junior Royal Engineers (Dover) JLRRE 82 Fld Sqn MacPhee troop.
 This bridge was closed for three months in 2010 when one of the cables snapped.